Can Illegal Immigrants Buy Houses in the U.S.

 For example, someone slips on your steps or falls off the stairs.
 After they are injured, you are sued, and it is your responsibility.

-The insurance company will pay this compensation.
+The insurance company will pay for this compensation.
 This kind of purchase of hundreds of thousands of dollars of coverage, about 10 dollars a year, compared to this kind of thing happens very rarely.

 6. Coverage F – Medical Payment coverage: